The Coffee Shop at the Edge of the World | Teen Ink

 "We are all stardust and stories." -Erin Morgenstern

 The first thing she sees is the cup of coffee.
 Her hands are clasped around it, deliciously warm.
-The steam drifts leisurely into the air, a stark contrast to what she remembers from only moments ago–crystal clear ice underfoot, her breath lingering in the air and a scarf wrapped around her neck, with endless stars littering the sky, the deafening silence, then–nothing.
-She can’t remember how she got there, or what happened next.
+The steam drifts leisurely into the air, a stark contrast to what she remembers from only moments ago — crystal clear ice underfoot, her breath lingering in the air, and a scarf wrapped around her neck, with endless stars littering the sky, the deafening silence, then — nothing.
+She can’t remember how she got there or what happened next.
 She takes in her surroundings, a sea of empty tables and chairs, lit only by the rosy glow of the fire.
 Beyond the panes of the windows, there is only darkness.
-The only thing she truly knows is the coffee shop, and the table with two cups of coffee on it.
+The only thing she truly knows is the coffee shop and the table with two cups of coffee on it.

 Wait, two?
 Her eyes narrow at the second cup.
 Surely, she would have noticed it before?
-Besides, she is the only one in the shop, she’s certain of it.
+Besides, she is the only one in the shop; she’s certain of it.
 Cups of coffee don’t just appear out of thin air.
 The hairs on her arms prickle, and she shifts in her chair.
 She wonders if she is truly alone, then feels ridiculous for entertaining the idea of an invisible entity watching her.
 Heat still soaks into her fingers, the coffee refusing to cool.

 A clink rings through the shop, her head snapping back up as she’s pulled from her thoughts.
 Her heart races in her chest.
 Around her, nothing is out of the ordinary.
 Vaguely disappointed, she takes a sip of the coffee.
 Her eyes close in appreciation as she savors its richness.

 When her eyes open again, a thrill goes through her chest.
 A stranger sits across from her, examining his own cup of coffee.
 She wonders if he even knows she’s here.
 The stranger wearily picks up the cup of coffee, taking a sip of their own.
-There is almost something lonely about them, she thinks, as if he were as lost as she was.
-She tries to work up the confidence to speak.
-As the stranger sets his cup back on the table, their eyes meet.
-She tries not to startle.
-Looking into the stranger’s eyes was like looking into a kaleidoscope of memories; different rooms were reflected in each section, and she could see herself in none of them.
+There is almost something lonely about them, she thinks, as if he were as lost as

 The stranger seemed like he could only truly belong in a dream, from his kaleidoscope eyes to how the edges of his figure seemed to blur when she tried to closely examine his appearance.
 There was something about him that did not fit within the guidelines of reality, of humanity, and it intimidated her.
 Everything in her system seemed to warn caution when it came to him.
 Across from her, the stranger intertwined his fingers, surveying her thoughtfully.